Pasokification: South Africa

 South Africa is considered a dominant-party state, with the center-left African National Congress providing all of South Africa's presidents since 1994.
 However, the ANC's electoral majority has declined consistently since 2004, and in the 2021 local elections, its share of the national vote dropped below 50% for the first time ever.
 The party has been embroiled in a number of controversies, particularly relating to widespread allegations of political corruption among its members.
 Following the 2024 general election, the ANC lost its majority in parliament for the first time in South Africa's democratic history.
 It still remains the largest party, with under 41% of the vote.
 The party also lost its majority in Kwa-Zulu Natal, Gauteng and Northern Cape.

 Latin America

-Following the pink tide, where left wing and center-left wing parties In Latin America were successful, a conservative wave happened from mid-2010s to the early 2020s as a direct reaction to the pink tide.
+Following the pink tide, where left wing and center-left wing parties In Latin America were successful, a conservative wave happened from the mid-2010s to the early 2020s as a direct reaction to the pink tide.
 Although the extent to which the Latin American leftist parties which have also suffered setbacks are located in the social democratic tradition is contested.